 2.4.
 Conclusions

-Within this chapter, it could be demonstrated that the term קיבלא and its cognates are not only used within incantation bowl texts written in Jewish Babylonian Aramaic, but also as in other text genres written in several Aramaic dialects/Semitic languages.
-With regard to the findings within the Genizah Fragments and in Talmudic manuscripts, it seems very probable that the term was used as terminus technicus for a charm.
-Although the translation counter-spell might be appropriate for some incantation bowl texts, it should be mentioned that the term is by no-means restricted to the this meaning and that the more neutral term “charm” should be preferred.
+This chapter demonstrates that the term קיבלא and its cognates are not only used in incantation bowl texts written in Jewish Babylonian Aramaic, but also in other genres written in various Aramaic dialects and Semitic languages.
+In light of the findings from the Genizah fragments and Talmud manuscripts, it seems probable that the term was used as a terminus technicus for a charm.
+Although the translation counter-spell might be appropriate for some incantation bowl texts, it should be noted that the term is by no means restricted to this sense and that the more neutral term “charm” should be preferred.

 Publication bibliography